-Three is the Charm: Kent State's Flying Flashes Win Air Race Three Straight Years
+Three Is the Charm: Kent State's Flying Flashes Win Air Race Three Straight Years

 UPDATE: Kent State's Flying Flashes team 52, seniors Alyssa Sheehan and Peyton Turner, won the first-place Intercollegiate Class and the first-place overall Fastest WAI (Women in Aviation International) Team in the 47th annual Air Race Classic, which took place June 18-21.
 The competition spanned four days and included 10 legs of flying, covering more than 2,000 miles from Carbondale, Illinois, to Loveland, Colorado.
 Turner was a member of the 2023 first-place team.